ssenmosip/mosip-temp-documentation/FRS-Authentication-Services.md

 1. The system retrieves the mode of communication (i.e) e-mail configured for sending the notification
 2. The system validates if the configured mode of communication is also registered
-3. Validates the response by Auth Type as per the defined standards
-4. Fetches the notification template as per admin configuration
-5. The system triggers notification as per the defined and configured template and in the default language English
+3. Fetches the notification template as per admin configuration and triggers notification as per the defined and configured template and in the default language English
-6. Please refer Git for more details on the type of [**error messages**](/mosip/mosip/blob/master/docs/requirements/Requirements%20Detailing%20References/ID-Authentication/Sprint%2010/Consolidated%20error%20messages%20V2.2.xlsx).
+4. Please refer Git for more details on the type of [**error messages**](/mosip/mosip/blob/master/docs/requirements/Requirements%20Detailing%20References/ID-Authentication/Sprint%2010/Consolidated%20error%20messages%20V2.2.xlsx).

 [**Link to design**](/mosip/mosip/blob/master/docs/design/authentication/OTP_Request_REST_service.md)